How to Create an Online Marketplace: From Idea to Development

 - Favorites (wish list).
 Provide users with the ability to save their favorite products to bookmarks to buy them later.

-We have listed the main functions, but this list can be expanded, depending on the type of project and the niche in which the marketplace platform operates.
+We have listed the main marketplace website features, but this list can be expanded, depending on the type of project and the niche in which the marketplace platform operates.

 This is a broad topic, so we dedicated a separate blog article to it, and we recommend you read it.
-Create such a website based on “boxed” solutions or order individual development.
+Create such a website based on “boxed” solutions or order custom development.

 Wanting to save money, customers often choose boxed solutions at the initial development stages.
 This is quite logical if you do not have enough money or time, or you just want to test an idea.

-However, boxed solutions have limited flexibility, and customizing a boxed version is sometimes more expensive and takes much longer than developing a product with similar functions from scratch.
+However, boxed solutions have limited flexibility, and customizing a boxed version is sometimes more expensive and takes much longer than building a marketplace website with similar functions from scratch.

 That is why we recommend you simply find an experienced team of developers who will select the best solution and technology/tool stack for you and take on all the complex technical issues.